Okta Classic Engine release notes (Preview)

 Application Entitlement Policy

-Administrators can now override attribute mapping when assigning apps to individuals or groups.
-Attributes can also be reverted to their default mappings.
+Admins can now override attribute mapping when assigning apps to individuals or groups.
+You can also revert attributes to their default mappings.
 See Override application attribute mapping.
 This feature will be gradually made available to all orgs.

 Content security policy enforcement on end-user pages